-March 2019 Registered Direct Offering
+2021 Registered Direct Offering

-On March 12, 2019, we entered into a securities purchase agreement with certain investors pursuant to which we agreed to sell, in a registered direct offering, an aggregate of 712,910 shares of our common stock for gross proceeds of approximately \$18.5 million under the 2017 Shelf Registration Statement (the "March 2019 Registered Direct Offering").
-Additionally, we issued warrants to purchase up to 42,775 shares of our common stock in a private placement to H.C.
-Wainwright & Co., LLC as compensation for its services as a placement agent in connection with the March 2019 Registered Direct Offering.
-The March 2019 Registered Direct Offering closed on March 14, 2019.
-The net proceeds to us from the offerings, after deducting the placement agent's fees and expenses, our offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$17.0 million.
+On February 16, 2021, we entered into a placement agency agreement with Roth Capital Partners, LLC relating to a public offering of 1,710,600 shares of our common stock for gross proceeds of approximately \$13.0 million under the 2019 Shelf Registration Statement (the "2021 Registered Direct Offering").
+In addition, on February 16, 2021, we entered into a securities purchase agreement with certain institutional investors pursuant to which we agreed to sell an aggregate of 1,650,000 shares of our common stock in the 2021 Registered Direct Offering to such investors.
+The 2021 Registered Direct Offering closed on February 18, 2021.
+The net proceeds from the offerings, after deducting the placement agent's fees and expenses and our offering expenses, were approximately \$12.2 million.